Myanmar's Aung San Suu Kyi sentenced to four years in prison - Local News 8

 Eleven protesters were also arrested at the scene of the incident, including two men and one woman who were injured, according to a statement by Myanmar’s military.
 However, the statement did not acknowledge the reported deaths or the alleged vehicle attack.

-The United Nations in Myanmar condemned the incident slamming the “reported attack on a number of unarmed civilians in Kyimyindaing Township, Yangon, in which a vehicle belonging to security forces rammed into protesters who were then fired upon with live ammunition leading to deaths and injuries to numerous people.”
+The UN in Myanmar condemned the incident slamming the “reported attack on a number of unarmed civilians in Kyimyindaing Township, Yangon, in which a vehicle belonging to security forces rammed into protesters who were then fired upon with live ammunition leading to deaths and injuries to numerous people.”

 The US Embassy said it was “horrified by reports that security forces opened fire against, ran over, and killed several peaceful protesters.”